Muscle Disorders in Dogs

 Injury (trauma) of the muscles and the associated tendons can cause many forms of myopathy in dogs.

 Abnormal tightening or contracture of the shoulder muscle (infraspinatus) is a muscle disease that affects one or both shoulders.
 It usually occurs after trauma in hunting or working dogs.
 Signs include noticeable lameness, pain, and swelling in the shoulder region.
-The lameness is temporary, but an abnormal gait develops 2 to 4 weeks after injury as the muscles thicken and tighten.
-Other signs include the pulling in of the elbow towards the body, pulling away of the foreleg from the body, and external rotation of the carpus and paw.
+The lameness is temporary, but a characteristic abnormal gait develops 2 to 4 weeks after injury as the muscles thicken and tighten.
+Other signs include the pulling in of the elbow towards the body, pulling away of the foreleg from the body, and external rotation of the carpus (wrist) and paw.
 The limb is moved in a circular motion with each stride of the leg.
 Treatment consists of the surgical removal of a portion of the muscle, including cutting of a tendon.
 Limb and joint functions usually improve immediately following surgery, and the outlook for full recovery is excellent.

 Inflammation of the biceps brachii tendon and its covering (sheath) due to injury can occur in one or both forelimbs.
 It usually affects mature, large dogs.
 The injury may be direct, indirect, or due to overuse or migration of bone and cartilage fragments called joint mice (see Other Joint Disorders in Dogs : Osteochondrosis).